JunhaoW3/tp/docs/DeveloperGuide.md

 **MSS**

-1. The user enters the client's details (name, telephone number, email address, insurance policy).
+1. The user enters the client's details (name, telephone number, email address, address, insurance policy).
 2. FinHub validates the input.
-3. FinHub adds the new client into the address book.
+3. FinHub adds the new client.
-4. FinHub displays a confirmation message.
+4. FinHub displays a success message.

     Use case ends.